-As Vancouver business movers who have dealt with moving offices and the like, we know that keeping your customers informed, and letting new customers find you, is extremely important whenmovingbusiness locations.
+As professional business movers who have dealt with moving offices and the like, we know that keeping your customers informed, and letting new customers find you, is extremely important when moving business locations.

-For this reason, we thought we’d give you some tips on howtopreserve, or even improve your local search engine optimization (SEO) after movingabusiness.
+For this reason, we thought we’d give you some tips on how to improve your local search engine optimization and preserve SEO after moving business locations.

 On this note, you will want to check and update your:

 Google My Business listing (this has had different names in the past, but it is essentially what puts you ‘on the map’ for searchers looking for a localbusiness address)

 Facebook page and LinkedIn company page address details

 Dine Here, Urban Spoon, Zomato, etc. listings (if you’re a restaurant)

 Trip Advisor listing (if you’re relevant to the tourism industry)